LiDAR MOT-DETR: A LiDAR-based Two-Stage Transformer for 3D Multiple Object Tracking: Experiments

-\textbf{}Table \ref{tab:motmetrics} compares the performance of LiDAR MOT-DETR with baselines and state-of-the-art deep tracking methods on the nuScenes dataset.
-We observed that the aMOTP is significantly better than other methods, at 0.445 (compared to 0.549 for SOTA FocalFormer3D-L), while aMOTA remains slightly above SOTA.
-Thus, while LiDAR MOT-DETR's tracker accuracy is better than other methods (with an aMOTA of 0.722, compared to 0.715 of SOTA), its main contribution is in its refinement of the predicted bounding boxes.
-Although we do not outperform LiDAR SOTA~\cite{castrack, Wang2024MCTrackAU, huang2025bitrackbidirectionaloffline3d, RobMOT, zhang2023lego, pctcnn} on KITTI dataset, we see a very competitive performance in HOTA of 0.822 in table \ref{tab:kitti_data}. \\ \textbf{Smoother design choice -- offline vs.\ online.} We found that the offline (forward-peeking) variant of the smoother outperforms the online variant.
+MOT are commonly evaluated on two main metrics: Average Multiple Object Track Accuracy (aMOTA), which measures how well the tracker detects objects in the scene, and Multiple Object Track Precision (aMOTP)~\cite{mota}, which measures how well the tracker's bounding boxes fit the objects.
+On Kitti, the performance is evaluated using Higher Order Tracking Accuracy (HOTA)~\cite{Hota2020IJCV}, both MOTA and MOTP~\cite{mota}.
+Additionally, we compare the different methods by identity switches (IDS/IDSW)~\cite{mota, mot20} and track fragmentation (FRAG)~\cite{mota}, as well as a breakdown of how many of the objects were tracked across at least 80\% of their lifetime (Mostly Tracked, MT) or at most 20\% of their lifetime (Mostly Lost, ML)~\cite{mot20}.
+Any tracks which lie in between the MT and ML are considered Partially Tracked (PT) objects.
+Table \ref{tab:motmetrics} compares the performance of LiDAR MOT-DETR with baselines and state-of-the-art deep tracking methods on the nuScenes dataset.
+We observed that the aMOTP is significantly better than other methods, at 0.475 (compared to 0.549 for SOTA FocalFormer3D-L), while aMOTA remains slightly above SOTA.
+Thus, while LiDAR MOT-DETR's tracker accuracy is better than other methods (with an aMOTA of 0.724, compared to 0.715 of SOTA), its main contribution is in its refinement of the predicted bounding boxes as seen in figures \ref{fig:demo1} and \ref{fig:demo}.
+Although we do not outperform LiDAR SOTA~\cite{castrack, Wang2024MCTrackAU, huang2025bitrackbidirectionaloffline3d, RobMOT, zhang2023lego, pctcnn} on KITTI dataset, we see a very competitive performance in HOTA of 0.822 in table \ref{tab:kitti_data}. \\ \\ \textbf{Smoother design choice -- offline vs.\ online.} We found that the offline (forward-peeking) variant of the smoother outperforms the online variant.
 It achieved an NDS score (nuScenes Detection Score -- weighted sum of multiple detection metrics \cite{motmetrics-nus}) of 0.711, as opposed to 0.695 for the online variant (table \ref{tab:test_split}).
 Both of these significantly outperform the 0.648 score of the CenterPoint detector itself.
-Use cases such as auto ground-truthing, which do not need to run in real-time, would benefit from this increased performance.\\

-\textbf{Length of smoother temporal window.} We've found that the performance of the tracker increases as we increase the size of the smoother's temporal window, in both the online and the offline (forward-peeking) variants, as observed in the aMOTA and aMOTAP (table \ref{tab:sample_len}).
-When fixing the window size to 15 frames, the forward-peeking variant outperforms the online variant by 1.7 \,pp.
+Use cases such as auto ground-truthing, which do not need to run in real-time, would benefit from this increased performance.\\ \\ \textbf{Length of smoother temporal window.} We found that the performance of the tracker increases as we increase the size of the smoother's temporal window, in both the online and the offline (forward-peeking) variants, as observed in the aMOTA and aMOTP (table \ref{tab:sample_len}).
+When fixing the window size to 15 frames, the forward-peeking variant outperforms the online variant by 1.7 percent points (\,pp).